TRF Blog (Post #2): Groceries!

 Perhaps just as important as the physical impact, this feed is certainly helping us assure them that we, the first people who’ve paid attention to them in a long time, really are looking out for them.
 You can see it in their eye – they don’t seem anxious, they seem to believe in us, and to trust that we won’t let them down.
 It’s a beautiful thing to see that look in the eye of a furry, muddy and hungry face.
 The look of “I trust you”… Truly, it is why we all do what we do.

 From now on, we expect that they will all be on the same feed schedule, and their grain may gradually increase.
 And now, we begin the deworming and other critical care (hooves & teeth!).
 More on that soon.

 Your help is appreciated!

-Please share our blog with your friends who care for rescued and retired Thoroughbreds, and know that every gift makes a difference to Candyman, Iceman, Joey and Surprise.
+Please share our blog with your friends who care for rescued and retired Thoroughbreds, and know that every gift makes a difference to Candyman, Iceman, Joey and Emmy.
 No donation is too small, as we give these wonderful creatures the care they need to regain their health and eventually start the next chapter of their lives in the TRF herd.
 We are hoping to raise a fund of $40,000 to provide each of these horses with the nutrients, medicine and rehabilitative care they need to live out the rest of their lives happily and healthily.